Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/README.md

 ## Introduction

-Embarking on the exploration of pizza sales, I delved into sales data using SQL.
-In this process, I uncovered intriguing patterns, trends, and crucial figures tied to pizza sales.
-Armed with these insights, I transformed the gathered information into dynamic visuals using Tableau, creating a narrative that simplifies the intricate world of pizza sales.
+Diving into pizza sales data with SQL, I found interesting patterns and figures.
+Using Tableau, I turned this info into visuals, simplifying the world of pizza sales.

 ## Data Analysis